Opéra Guide

 MUSEE DU PARFUM FRAGONARD

-Right next to the Opéra Garnier, there is a Fragonard’s Musée du Parfum.
-Fragonard is the authentic perfumery born in Grasse and loved all over the world.
-France is known as its rich culture of perfume.
-Especially the Grasse city is known as perfume capital thanks to one of the biggest manufacturings of perfume.
-In this museum, you can see the real perfume history and culture by the authentic traditional brand.
-After visiting the museum, you can enjoy shopping in the boutique.
-You can find high-quality perfume goods which are perfect gifts for your friends or family.
+Right next to the Opéra Garnier is Fragonard’s Musée du Parfum.
+Fragonard, an authentic perfumery founded in Grasse, is beloved worldwide.
+France is famous for its rich perfume culture, and Grasse—often called the perfume capital—is home to some of the largest perfume manufacturers.
+At this museum, you can explore the fascinating history and culture of perfume through the lens of this traditional brand.
+After your visit, don’t miss the boutique, where you can shop for high-quality perfumes—perfect gifts for friends and family.
 Don’t forget to download O’bon Paris coupon to get a free visit to the museum and a 10% discount on your purchase.
+You can also book a Perfume making atelier with discount (check here).

 Transportation: Metro line 3, 7, 8 Opéra station